The Princess on the Glass Hill: Germany

 Kurt Ranke stated that the tale type was "very popular in Germany", and reported more than 60 variants.

 Ludwig Bechstein recorded a similar tale in Germany, titled Hirsedieb ("The Millet-Thief") (de), in his book of German fairy tales.
 This version was translated as The Thief in the Millet and published in 1872.
 Benjamin Thorpe also translated the tale, with the name Millet-Thief and indicated its origin as North Germany.

 Professor Hans-Jorg Uther classifies German tale Old Rinkrank, collected by the Brothers Grimm (KHM 196), as a variant of the tale type.
 The story involves a king that builds a glass mountain and puts his daughter atop it, setting a challenge for any potential suitors.

 Germanist Emil Sommer (de) collected another German variant, from Gutenberg, titled Der dumme Wirrschopf: the youngest brother discovers that a small grey man on a horse has been stealing his father's haystacks for years, but he spares the creature's life and gains three horses (in brown, white and black colors).
 The king then sets a challenge for all brave knights: to rescue his daughter, trapped at the top of the glass mountain.

 In a variant collected from Oldenburg by jurist Ludwig Strackerjan (de), Der Glasberg, the three sons of a farmer, Hinnerk, Klaus and Jan (the youngest and the most stupid), try to discover who or what has been stealing their father's straw from the barn.
 Only Jan is successful: he follows a giant into a secret cave and finds three armors and three horses.

-Heinrich Pröhle collected two variants about a "Mannchen" (a small man) that gives the farmer's son the magnificent horses with which to beat the king's challenges: in the first variant, the farmer's son uses the horses to fetch three wreaths the princess throws, and later she has a tall wall built for him to fail.
+Heinrich Pröhle collected two variants about a "Männchen" (a small man) that gives the farmer's son the magnificent horses with which to beat the king's challenges: in the first variant, the farmer's son uses the horses to fetch three wreaths the princess throws, and later she has a tall wall built for him to fail.
 In the second variant, a small man gives the youngest son a golden key; when the king announces the challenge of the Glass Mountain, the farmer's son uses three different getups: a silver armor on a white horse, a golden armor on a black horse and a gem-encrusted armor on the spotted horse.